skyblue-will/db_engine_factory/README.md

-# DBEngineFactory
+# DB Engine Factory

-**Version**: 0.1.0
+**Version**: 0.1.1
 **Author**: Will Palmer
-**Description**: `DBEngineFactory` is a Python library that simplifies connecting to multiple database types (MySQL, MSSQL, PostgreSQL) through SQLAlchemy, with connections managed via a centralized configuration file.
-This library is designed to streamline database management for applications that work across diverse database systems.
+**Description**: `DB Engine Factory` is a Python library designed to simplify connecting to multiple database types (MySQL, MSSQL, PostgreSQL) using SQLAlchemy.
+Connections are configured via a central `.ini` file, streamlining database management for applications needing to work with diverse database systems.

 ---